 Being autistic also means that you literally experience things differently.
 For reasons that are currently being researched but for which we currently have no complete answers, autistic people have different sensory systems to neurotypical people.
 It’s like we mostly have the same wires that form our neurological connections, but they’ve been laid out to a different set of configurations.
 This means that we can be highly sensitive to some sensory inputs, and insensitive to others.
 The most common ways that we can see these manifest is autistic people being overwhelmed by strong lighting, loud noises, or crowds.
 Increased sensitivity need not be negative: some autistic people have perfect pitch, or an enhanced sense of smell, for example.

 Many autistic people also have reduced sensitivity.
 This can make some seem totally disinterested in things that other people find fun or enjoyable, which may seem incomprehensible to them.
 This lack of interest can help some autistic people to concentrate harder and for longer on things that are important to them without distraction, such as being able to work alone in a room with other people speaking to each other.
 In many others, their reduced sensivity causes them to seek out louder, brighter, more intense inputs – imagine if you are trying to pick up an object wearing gloves, so you hold it tighter than you would normally do if you weren’t wearing gloves.
-This is often why many autistic people who have below average social skills can be seen putting objects in their mouths, tapping things, or even hurting themselves (such as head-banging) – they’re trying to get that input while effectively wearing invisible gloves.
+This is often why some autistic people can be seen putting objects in their mouths, tapping things, or even hurting themselves (such as head-banging) – they’re trying to get that input while effectively wearing invisible gloves.